 Introduction

 Many visual tasks involve looking for specific objects or features, such as a friend in a crowd or selecting vegetables in the market.
 In such tasks, which have been studied extensively, we form a template in our brain that helps guide eye movements and locate the target (Peelen and Kastner, 2014).
-This template becomes a decision variable that can be used to solve the task: the degree of match to the template indicates the presence or absence of the desired object.
-However, we also easily perform tasks that do not involve any specific feature template but rather involve finding a property or relation between items.
-Examples of these generic tasks include finding an odd item, deciding if two items are same and judging if an object is symmetric.
-While machine vision algorithms are extremely successful in solving feature-based tasks like object categorization (Serre, 2019), they find generic same-different tasks difficult to solve (Kim et al., 2018; Ricci et al., 2021; Puebla and Bowers, 2022), although recent studies have found certain architectures to generalize quite well (Tartaglini et al., 2023).
-How do we perform such tasks with equal ease?
-What is the underlying template or decision variable that we use to solve generic visual tasks?
+This template becomes a decision variable that can be used to solve the task: the degree of match to the template indicates the presence or absence of the desired object (Figure 1A).
+However, we also easily perform tasks that do not involve any specific feature template but rather involve finding a property in the image.
+Examples of such property-based tasks are same-different task, finding the oddball item and judging if an object has symmetry (Figure 1B).
+These tasks cannot be solved by looking for any particular feature, and therefore present a major challenge for standard models of decision making since the underlying feature space and decision variable are unknown.
+Even machine vision algorithms, which are so successful at solving feature-based tasks (Serre, 2019), fail at detecting properties like same-different and at other similar visual reasoning challenges (Fleuret et al., 2011; Kim et al., 2018; Ricci et al., 2021; Puebla and Bowers, 2022).
+How do we solve such property-based visual tasks?
+What are the underlying features and what is the decision variable?

-To start with, these tasks appear completely different at least in the way we describe them verbally.
-Even theoretical studies have considered visual search (Verghese, 2001; Wolfe and Horowitz, 2017), same-different judgments (Nickerson, 1969; Petrov, 2009) and symmetry detection (Wagemans, 1997; Bertamini and Makin, 2014) as conceptually separate tasks.
-However, at a deeper level, these tasks are similar because they all involve discriminating between items with repeating features from those without repeating features.
-We reasoned that if images with repeating features are somehow represented differently in the brain, this difference could be used to solve all these tasks without requiring separate computations for each task.
-Here we provide evidence for this hypothesis through behavioural and brain imaging experiments on humans.
+To start with, these tasks appear completely different, at least in the way we describe them verbally.
+Even theoretical studies have considered visual search (Verghese, 2001; Wolfe and Horowitz, 2017), same-different judgments (Nickerson, 1969; Petrov, 2009) and symmetry detection (Wagemans, 1997; Bertamini and Makin, 2014) as conceptually distinct tasks.
+However, we note that at a deeper level, these tasks are similar because they all involve discriminating between items with repeating features from those without repeating features.
+We reasoned that if images with repeating features are somehow represented differently in the brain, this difference could be used to solve all such tasks without requiring separate computations for each task.

-Our key predictions are depicted in Figure 1.
-Consider a visual search task where participants have to indicate if a display contains an oddball target (Figure 1A) or not (Figure 1B).
+Our key predictions are summarized in Figure 2.
+Consider an oddball search task where participants have to indicate if a display contains an oddball target (Figure 2A) or not (Figure 2B).
 According to the well-known principle of divisive normalization in high-level visual cortex (Zoccolan et al., 2005; Agrawal et al., 2020; Katti and Arun, 2022), the neural response to multiple objects is the average of the single object responses.
 Accordingly, the response to an array of identical items will be the same as the response to the single item.
-Moreover, the response to an array containing a target among distractors would lie along the line joining the target and distractor in the (neural) representational space.
-These possibilities are shown for all possible arrays made from three objects in Figure 1C.
-It can be seen that the homogeneous (target-absent) arrays stand apart since they contain repeating items, whereas the heterogeneous (target-present) arrays come closer since they contain a mixture of items.
-Since displays with repeating items are further away from the center of this space, this distance can be used to discriminate them from heterogeneous displays (Figure 1C, inset).
-We note here that this decision process does not capture many other complex forms of visual search but may guide the initial selection process towards possible targets.
+Similarly, the response to an array containing a target among distractors, being a mix of images, would lie along the line joining the target and distractor in underlying representational space.
+These possibilities are shown for all possible arrays made from three objects in Figure 2C.
+It can be seen that the homogeneous (target-absent) arrays naturally stand apart since they contain repeating items, whereas the heterogeneous (target-present) arrays come closer to each other since they contain a mixture of items.
+Since displays with repeating items are further away from the center of this space, this distance can be used to discriminate them from heterogeneous displays (Figure 2C, inset).
+While this decision process may not capture all types of visual search, we reasoned that it could potentially guide the initial stages of target selection.

-Solving visual search and symmetry tasks using visual homogeneity.
+Solving oddball search and symmetry tasks using visual homogeneity.

 (A) Example target-present search display, containing a single oddball target (horse) among identical distractors (dog).
 Participants in such tasks have to indicate whether the display contains an oddball or not, without knowing the features of the target or distractor.
 This means they have to perform this task by detecting some property of each display rather than some feature contained in it.